gajis/alx-system_engineering-devops/0x00-shell_basics/README.md

 10 Script that changes the working directory to the previous one Script that lists all files
 12 Script that prints file type
+13 Script creates a symbolic link to /bin/ls